emarsden/dash-mpd-cli/README.md

   Media Services, and Unified Streaming.
 Test content is served by different CDNs including Akamai and various telecom providers.

-The following are not supported:
+The following are not currently supported:

 - **Live streams** (dynamic MPD manifests), that are used for live streaming/OTT TV are not really supported.
 This is because we don’t implement the clock-related throttling that is needed to only